BjoernBoss/arger/README.md

 *	 Note: Groups/Configs can can only have sub-groups or positional arguments */ arger::Group(std::wstring name, arger::IsId auto id, const arger::IsConfig<arger::Group> auto&... configs);

+/* endpoint for positional arguments for a configuration/group (to enable a group to have multiple variations of positional counts)
+*	 Note: If Groups/Configs define positional arguments directly, an implicit endpoint is defined and no further endpoints can be added */ arger::Endpoint(arger::IsId auto id, const arger::IsConfig<arger::Endpoint> auto&... configs);

 /* general optional flag/payload (id can be enum or int)
 *	Note: if passed to a group, it is implicitly only bound to that group - but all names and abbreviations must be unique */ arger::Option(std::wstring name, arger::IsId auto id, const arger::IsConfig<arger::Option> auto&... configs);